MFine Derma Essentials

 Encourages adherence to personalized skincare regimens, and provides real-time tracking of skin progress.

 The best way to approach this challenge was to talk to actual users and consumers.
-Interviewing them provided quite a valuable peek into the skin care space.

-Findings from user interviews.
+Findings from our interviews.

-We conducted in-depth user interviews with 20 individuals across various demographics, focusing on their skincare concerns, purchase behavior, and preferences for dermatological consultations.
+various demographics, focusing on their skincare concerns, purchase behavior, and preferences for dermatological consultations.

 "